mark-wiemer-org/ahkpp/docs/TemplateSnippet.md

 1. In VS Code, open the command palette (F1) and go to "Snippets: Configure User Snippets".

+1. Choose a global snippets file or create a new one.

 1. Create a new snippet with a unique name, for example:

     ```json